HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/index.md

 Remember, safety isn't just about following rules - it's about developing a mindset that prioritizes well-being in all aspects of the hobby.
 By the end of this chapter, you'll have the knowledge to create a safe environment for your radio activities, ensuring that your ham radio experience is not only fun but also secure.

-So, let's put on our safety glasses and hard hats (metaphorically speaking) and dive into the world of amateur radio safety!
+So, let’s put on our safety glasses and hard hats (metaphorically speaking) and learn how to enjoy ham radio without any shocking surprises!